sohailamohamed255/Data-Analysis-Tasks/README.md

-’ve successfully analyzed your uploaded Jupyter notebooks.
+I’ve successfully analyzed your uploaded Jupyter notebooks.
 Here’s a summary of your tasks and what each notebook entails:

 Description for Data Analysis Tasks:
 Logistic Regression Analysis: